fmeirinhos/JuliaSeminar/README.md

 # JuliaSeminar

-The goal of this seminar is to give a complete overview to specifics of the Julia language as well as general design patterns and pratises which are relevant for scientific programming.
+The goal of this seminar is to give a complete overview to aspects of the Julia language as well as general design patterns and practices which are relevant for scientific programming.
 That is, ultimately, how to write performant albeit general and transparent code in Julia.

-## Scientific coding in Julia
+## Scientific programming in Julia

 #### Introduction
   - Variables